Valentin Sabella

-Valentin Sabella (born July 5, 1999) is an Argentine footballer who plays as a forward for USL League One side Northern Colorado Hailstorm.
+Valentín Sabella (born 5 July 1999) is an Argentine footballer who plays as a forward.

 Career

-After impressing for semi-professional United Premier Soccer League side Florida Soccer Soldiers in the 2019 Lamar Hunt US Open Cup, Sabella signed for USL Championship side Charlotte Independence, one of the sides he helped eliminate from the competition.
+After impressing for semi-professional United Premier Soccer League side Florida Soccer Soldiers in the 2019 U.S. Open Cup, Sabella signed for USL Championship side Charlotte Independence, one of the sides he helped eliminate from the competition.

 On 18 March 2022, it was announced Sabella had signed with MLS Next Pro side Tacoma Defiance.

 On 25 January 2023, Sabella joined USL League One side Northern Colorado Hailstorm FC.